smarter-sh/community/committee-steering/governance/README.md

 # SIG Charter Guide

-All Kubernetes SIGs must define a charter defining the scope and governance of the SIG.
+All Smarter SIGs must define a charter defining the scope and governance of the SIG.

 - The scope must define what areas the SIG is responsible for directing and maintaining.
 - The governance must outline the responsibilities within the SIG as well as the roles